You are here

 Media and Culture

-MC220 Principles of Media Production
+MC220 Introduction to Media Production

 Serving as a foundation to media practice, this course offers students a broad introduction to media production through hands-on exercises involving digital photography, video, and audio production, as well as graphic and sound design.
 Students will have the opportunity to explore various media formats and methods of distribution through the course's emphasis on the fundamentals of visual language and the creative process.
 The overarching framework for a study of media is provided in the course: analysis and synthesis are emphasized as projects evolve throughout the process of conceptualization, visualization, production, and reception.